flame-engine/flame/doc/components.md

 ## Box2D Component

+The preferred way to use box2d in flame is to use the BaseGame extension [Box2DGame](/doc/box2d.md), but in certain cases the Box2DComponent needs to be used separately.

 Flame comes with a basic integration with the Flutter implementation of [Box2D](https://github.com/google/box2d.dart).

 The whole concept of a box2d's World is mapped to the `Box2DComponent` component; every Body should be a `BodyComponent`, and added directly to the `Box2DComponent`, and not to the game list.